Conger History, Family Crest & Coats of Arms

-Anglo-Saxon England.
+The ancestors of the bearers of the Conger family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in the town and civil parish of Congleton in the county of Cheshire.
 The surname Conger belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Conger family

 Alternatively, the name could have originated in "the old barony of Congalton, in the parish of Dirleton, East Lothian, Scotland.
 The family, however, may have come from Congilton in Cheshire and given that name to their new possession."

 Some of the first records of the family were found here, specifically Robert de Congaltoun, who witnessed a charter of Richard de Morville, Constable of Scotland, circa 1162.
 Later, Walter de Congilton witnessed an agreement between the Abbey of Neubotel and John de Morham c.
 1214 and also witnessed a charter of Dryburgh Abbey, c.
 1224.
 Wautier de Congeltone and Mabille de Cungiltone, both of the county of Edneburke, rendered homage to King Edward I in 1296.

 Early History of the Conger family

-Another 404 words (29 lines of text) covering the years 1296, 1477, 1430, 1424, 1506 and 1548 are included under the topic Early Conger History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Conger research.
+Another 171 words (12 lines of text) covering the years 1296, 1477, 1430, 1424, 1506 and 1548 are included under the topic Early Conger History in all our PDF Extended History products and printed products wherever possible.

 Conger Spelling Variations

-Anglo-Saxon surnames are characterized by a multitude of spelling variations.
+Until quite recently, the English language has lacked a definite system of spelling rules.
+Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Conger include Congleton, Congalton, Congilton and others.

 Early Notables of the Conger family (pre 1700)

-Another 82 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Conger Notables in all our PDF Extended History products and printed products wherever possible.